aholachek/react-flip-toolkit/README.md

 </Flipped>
 ```

-and in another you can have
+and in another component somewhere else you can have

 ```js
 <Flipped flipId="coolDiv">